FranklinJaya2006/Lab-Activity-2-State-Management/README.md

 - Scoped is very useful for application high complexity because, u can manage the state global better than Ephemeral can't manage the state.
 - if Ephemeral need to send parameter or callback, Scoped don't need it because Scoped can access state global.
 - Ephemeral is not recommended to use if we want to manage lots of data, but Scoped is better because can manage global data.

+## Difference when dealing with user authentication, shopping carts, and other app-wide state needs
+### Using App STate Management can increase the application data management application.
+For example, in shopping carts, app state ensures consistent data accessibility between product and checkout pages, in user authentication, it maintains global login state and facilitates redirection between screens.
+Last in, app state management solutions like Provider, ScopedModel, and Bloc enable persistence and scalability, allowing features like theme changes, notification handling, and user settings.